Traces of Contacts between the Turkic People and Indo-Europeans in Vocabularies

 Gr αρωμα "smell, odour" – Turk aram/erem (Chuv erĕm) "wormwood".
 See also Chuv armuti.

 Gr αρσην “man, male” – Chuv arçyn “man”.
 Frisk connected the Greek word with OInd arṣati "to flow".
-Obviously, the Chuvash word is borrowed from Greek.
+The Chuvash word is borrowed from Greek.

 Gr αρταω “to bind, hang up” – Chuv urtăn “to hang up”, Tur, Tat, Kaz art- a.o. “to hang on”.
-Frisk considered Greek word as a derivative from Gr αειρω what is doubtful.
-This is loan-word from Turkic.
+Frisk considered the Greek word a derivative of Gr αειρω, which is doubtful.
+This is a loanword from Turkic.

 Gr αταλοσ "young" – Chuv atalan "to develop".